barfdaneh/extension/README.md

 ## Developer Notes

 As much underlying code as possible was reused from `nos2x`.
-For reference, this is how both `AKA Profiles` and `nos2x` processes application requests.
+For reference, this is how both `Barfdaneh` and `nos2x` processes application requests.

 As specified in [NIP-07](https://github.com/nostr-protocol/nips/blob/master/07.md), the browser extension's `contentScript.js` injects nostr-provider.js script into element `window.nostr` on page load.
 The calling application needs to wait for the insertion before accessing.